Chymyst/chymyst-core/docs/chymyst08.md

-val pusher = m[ShippedInventory] // pusher means drug dealer, in classic Comp Sci, we'd call this producer or publisher. val count = m[Int] val KeithInNeed = new E("Keith obtained tobacco and matches to get his fix") // makes for more vivid tracing, could be plainly m[Unit] val SlashInNeed = new E("Slash obtained tobacco and matches to get his fix") // same val JimiInNeed = new E("Jimi obtained tobacco and matches to get his fix") // same
+val pusher = m[ShippedInventory] // pusher means drug dealer, in classic Comp Sci, we'd call this producer or publisher. val count = m[Int] val KeithInNeed = new M[Unit]("Keith obtained tobacco and matches to get his fix") // makes for more vivid tracing, could be plainly m[Unit] val SlashInNeed = new M[Unit]("Slash obtained tobacco and matches to get his fix") // same val JimiInNeed = new M[Unit]("Jimi obtained tobacco and matches to get his fix") // same

 val tobaccoShipment = m[ShippedInventory] // this is not particularly elegant, ideally this should carry Unit but pusher needs to obtain current state val matchesShipment = m[ShippedInventory] // same val paperShipment = m[ShippedInventory] // same

-val check = new EE("check") // blocking Unit, only blocking molecule of the example.
+val check = b[Unit, Unit] // blocking Unit, only blocking molecule of the example.

 val logFile = new ConcurrentLinkedQueue[String]